ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
 Agent Builder serving controls: Boosting.
 Semantic search with on the fly customizations.
-Part 1 - <a href="https://medium.com/@olejniczak.lukasz/agent-builder-serving-controls-boosting-semantic-search-with-on-the-fly-customizations-part-1-2547557ebf1d" target="_blank" rel="noopener noreferrer">link</a></h3>
+Part 1 - <a href="https://medium.com/google-cloud/agent-builder-serving-controls-boosting-semantic-search-with-on-the-fly-customizations-part-1-2547557ebf1d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Olejniczak Lukasz`**
+✍️ **posted by `Google Cloud - Community`**

 <blockquote>Have you ever noticed how your favorite grocery store seems to know exactly what you’re craving?
 One week it’s all about Italian cuisine…</blockquote>